Keystone XL pipeline canceled after Biden’s decision to pull permit

-The developer of the Keystone XL pipeline announced Wednesday that it has pulled the plug on the project, citing President Biden’s decision to rescind its cross-border permit, bringing the 13-year battle over the major infrastructure project to an end.
+The developer of the Keystone XL pipeline announced Wednesday that it had pulled the plug on the project, citing President Biden’s decision to rescind its cross-border permit, bringing the 13-year battle over the major infrastructure project to an end.

-TC Energy said the decision to abandon the 1,700-mile extension, which would have carried crude oil from Alberta to Steele City, Nebraska, came after a “comprehensive review of its options” and consultation with its partner, the Alberta government.
+TC Energy said it decided to abandon the 1,700-mile extension, which would have carried crude oil from Alberta to Steele City, Nebraska, after a “comprehensive review of its options” and consultation with its partner, the Alberta government.

-Republicans reacted by renewing their criticism of Mr. Biden for pulling the permit approved in 2017 by then-President Trump.
+Republicans reacted by renewing their criticism of Mr. Biden for pulling the permit, which President Trump approved in 2017.

-“This is devastating news for our economy, jobs, environment and national security — and it’s entirely President Biden’s fault,” said Sen. Steve Daines, Montana Republican.
+“This is devastating news for our economy, jobs, environment and national security, and it’s entirely President Biden’s fault,” said Sen. Steve Daines, Montana Republican.
 “It’s beyond clear that President Biden is beholden to extreme environmentalists, and Montanans and the American people are bearing the burden.”

-Supporters said the pipeline project would have brought millions of dollars in economic activity and thousands of direct and indirect jobs to the region, as well as increase the nation’s energy independence, while providing an environmentally preferable alternative to transporting oil by rail or truck.
+Supporters said the pipeline project would have brought millions of dollars in economic activity and thousands of direct and indirect jobs to the region and would have increased the nation’s energy independence while providing an environmentally preferable alternative to transporting oil by rail or truck.

-Mr. Daines pointed out that the Biden administration recently waived sanctions on the Nord Stream 2 pipeline, which will allow Russia to deliver natural gas to Germany.
+Mr. Daines pointed out that the Biden administration recently waived sanctions on the Nord Stream 2 pipeline to allow Russia to deliver natural gas to Germany.

 “While President Biden killed the American Keystone XL pipeline, he continues to support the Russian Nord Stream 2 pipeline,” Mr. Daines said.
 “Biden would rather support Russian workers and jobs than Americans.
 Montanans and the American people are disappointed.”